abdullah5514/moviebox/README.md

 - Explore movie data and ratings from the [TMDB API](https://developer.themoviedb.org/reference/movie-details).

+- Give ratings to movies and add your comments

 - Create and manage local movie objects with custom attributes.

 - Use Docker to run the application in a containerized environment.